-Every so often MT poses 60 questions to a local or visiting artist in Toronto who has made our classical music community that much more interesting.
+Every so often LV poses 60 questions to a local or visiting artist in Toronto who has made our classical music community that much more interesting.
 They pick and choose.
 The minimum response is 20 answers.

 Canadian-British soprano Alexandra Smither is a relatively new but important voice, particularly in the world of contemporary music.
 Shortly after graduating from the prestigious Shepherd School of Music at Rice University, she made waves taking the top prize at the 2017 voice edition of the Eckhardt-Gramatté National Music Competition.
 She has appeared in opera productions by Opera York, Music Academy of the West, Metro Youth Opera, and Opera 5.
 An avid chamber collaborator, she is a member of the Houston-based contemporary music ensemble Loop38, and co-founder of the new music ensemble Hear&Now.
 Her most recent collaboration is with violinist Timothy Steeves in a chamber duo called, NORTH/SOUTH.
 Smither will be touring a program of contemporary music across Canada in November of 2017.